 Required: No

-Description: Associates signal_names and bus_labels to die pads connected to supply rails.
+Description: Defines supply rail die pads and associates signal_names and bus_labels with those die pads.

 Sub-Params: signal_name, bus_label

 Usage Rules: Only die pads with signal_names that occur on POWER or GND pins are allowed.
 Each line shall contain either two or three columns.
 The first column shall contain the supply die pad name (the column entry is also referred to as “pad_name” elsewhere in this document).
 The second column, signal_name, shall contain the signal name as given under the [Pin] keyword.
 The third column is optional.
 If it exists, it is a bus_label.
 If the third column does not exist, then the bus_label shall be the signal_name.